 - There is a Constitution in place which provides a formal Governance framework, with decisions taken in an open and accountable fashion.
 Internally, those decisions are subject to Scrutiny, and the Council has an active Standards Committee; - The Council has suitably qualified, trained and experienced officers undertaking the statutory roles of Head of Paid service (Chief Executive), Monitoring Officer and Section 151 Officer. - Assurances from the responsible Executive Directors based on management and performance information, officer assurance statements, Scrutiny reports and the outcome of internal reviews including those looking at joint services. - The work undertaken by the Internal Audit Consortium during the course of the year; - The work undertaken by the External Auditor as reported in their Annual Audit Letter and in the Report to those charged with Governance (ISA 260); - This Annual Governance Statement has reviewed the operation of our Governance arrangements during the course of the 2016/17 financial year.
-In developing this Statement Officers have assessed the Council's arrangements against good practice. - The Council's Audit Committee has undertaken a structured self assessment to ensure it operates in line with CIPFA / SOLACE guidance. - In addition to assessing its own internal control mechanisms the Council has needed to assess the extent to which reliance can be placed upon the systems of Internal Control established and maintained by Rykneld Homes, its Arms Length Management Organisation for its housing stock.
+In developing this Statement Officers have assessed the Council's arrangements against good practice. - The Council's Audit Committee has undertaken a structured self-assessment to ensure it operates in line with CIPFA / SOLACE guidance.

+In addition to assessing its own internal control mechanisms the Council has needed to assess the extent to which reliance can be placed upon the systems of Internal Control established and maintained by Rykneld Homes, its Arms Length Management Organisation for its housing stock.
 On the basis of the company's formal commitment to good governance, reports of external and internal audit, IIP accreditation and the on-going partnership between the Council and Rykneld Homes to manage performance and outcomes on behalf of tenants, the Council has come to the view that there are no significant governance issues in respect of Rykneld Homes.

-Rykneld Homes secured the full allocation of Decent Homes funding (ending in 2014/15) from the Homes and Communities Agency, with this funding having been secured on the basis of its effective performance as a Housing Management organisation.
-Further capital funding has continued to be received by Rykneld Homes from the Homes and Communities Agency during both 2015/16 and 2016/17 which is an indication they are viewed as an organisation which is performing well. - While Rykneld Homes constitutes the Council's most significant partnership we actively participate in both D2N2 and the Sheffield City Region.
-The Council continues to play an active role in the within the D2N2 Local Economic Partnership (LEP) and remains a non constituent member of the Sheffield City Region Combined Authority.
+While Rykneld Homes constitutes the Council's most significant partnership we actively participate in both D2N2 and the Sheffield City Region.
+The Council continues to play an active role within the D2N2 Local Economic Partnership (LEP) and remains a nonconstituent member of the Sheffield City Region Combined Authority.
 The Council's managerial and service delivery arrangements are dependent upon effective partnership working with Bolsover District Council (the Council's Strategic Alliance Partner), while the Council works with Chesterfield Borough Council, Derbyshire Dales District Council and the Chesterfield Royal Hospital in the delivery of shared services.
 There are also a number of other arrangements with local organisations including a Derbyshire County Council and local Health bodies which support the Community Safety Team, Supporting People and Active and Healthy lifestyles where partnership working supports the delivery of services to local residents.
 Where the Council has entered into partnership arrangements it seeks to ensure that these promote the Council's vision and core values and that they are subject to appropriate governance and performance management arrangements.
 This assurance is provided by ensuring that the Council's involvement within partnership is formally agreed by Council and that the outcomes of partnership working are detailed in the Council's Performance, Finance and Risk Management Framework.